Mount Fromme: Notable trails

 38DD is a very advanced trail which is situated between the third and fourth switchback.
 It is most notable for the giant drop at the opening of the trail which launches off from a massive boulder.
 There is an alternate entrance that starts higher up on Mountain Highway.
-It is rated as a triple red diamond trail (the hardest difficulty) but is now decommissioned and is in disrepair.
+It was rated as the now unused triple red diamond trail (the hardest difficulty) but is now decommissioned and is in disrepair.